eerotal/LibreSignage/README.rst

 * Configurable slide duration, transition animations and other settings.
 * Special markup syntax for easily formatting slides.
+* Live preview of the slide markup in the slide editor.
 * Support for uploading image and video files.
 * Support for embedding remote or uploaded image and video files using specific markup tags.